AoMP-001-Q: Classic Artifacts in Radial MRI and a Mysterious Artifact (re-discovered)

 -- Neil Armstrong (1930–2012)

-Do you know that, the first MRI image, acquired in 1973 by Paul Lauterbur, was actually a radial MRI image?
+Did you know that the first MRI image, acquired in 1973 by Paul Lauterbur, was actually radial?
+This pioneering work contributed to his receiving the Nobel Prize in Physiology or Medicine in 2003.

 Clinically, radial MRI has been used in liver MRI to reduce motion artifacts and capture the dynamic contrast enhancement of liver lesions.
 It also has been used in musculoskeletal MRI to generate CT-like contrast via ultrashort echo time (UTE) and zero echo time (ZTE) imaging.